Data Reaper Report – FAQ

 Q: Can you tell us more about how the data is collected?

-A: We collect the data from players who have Track-O-Bot installed on either their PC or Mac computer.
+A: We collect the data from players who have Hearthstone Deck Tracker or Firestone installed on their computer.
 We then compile the information into a large database, from which we generate the basis to our reports.
-If you are interested in contributing your data, be sure to fill out this form:
+If you are interested in contributing your data, go to THIS PAGE

 Q: Do you only consider the decks your contributors play or do you also try to infer the decks of their opponents?